ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

 2. **Instance Overlap:**
 Associated instances follow the same overlap rules as normal instances.
-If multiple associated instances could match, the compiler reports an error unless one is clearly more specific.
-The compiler also suggests using ``hiding instance`` to resolve ambiguity.
+If multiple associated instances could match, the compiler gives an error between a manual and an automatic instance.
+The compiler should also suggest using ``hiding instance`` to resolve the duplication.
 An {-# OVERLAPs/Overlapping/Incoherent/Overlappable #-} pragma on a ``Parent class`` also applies to all of its ``Implicit Associated Instances``.
 ``Explicit Associated Instances`` require have their own pragmas.